 When you add your child to the Sorrowful Hearts Prayer List, they will be prayed for by all the members at least once a day.
 And by opening your own hearts to praying for other parent's children on the list, you will experience peace, a fruit of the Spirit, a gift from God from your brotherly love and charity.

 God has a plan for your child with SSA.

 God has a plan for you.

 Will you step outside your personal pain to reach out to others in need?

-Say Yes to God's Plan.
+Say Yes to Prayer.
 Join Sorrowful Hearts Today!